1983 British League season

-The 1983 British League season was the 49th season of the top tier of speedway in the United Kingdom and the 19th known as the British League.
+The 1983 British League season was the 49th season of the top tier of motorcycle speedway in the United Kingdom and the 19th known as the British League.

 Summary

-Cradley Heath Heathens won the league and cup double.
+Cradley Heathens won the league and cup double.
 Despite losing their double world champion Bruce Penhall to retirement the Cradley side performed just as well.
 Erik Gundersen, Simon Wigg and Lance King were now some of the world's leading riders and backed up by Phil Collins, Alan Grahame and Peter Ravn they were a formidable team.
 Even Penhall's replacement, a new signing from Denmark Jan O. Pedersen was already showing signs of a bright future.

+This would also be the final season of speedway for three-time world champion Ole Olsen, who announced his retirement.